 Microscopic.
 A physical entity or process of small scale, too small to directly experience with our senses.
 Specifically, any phenomena on the molecular and atomic scale, or smaller.
 See: macroscopic.

-MKSA.
-The system of physical units based on the fundamental metric units: meter kilogram, second and ampere.
+MKS, MKSA.
+The system of physical units built on the basic metric units: meter kilogram, second and ampere and a few others.

 The transition from classical physics to modern physics was gradual, over about 30 years.
 Classical physics is still a part of physics, and the demarcation between classical and modern physics relates to the size and character of the systems studied.
 Classical physics applies to bodies of sizes larger than atoms and moleculels, moving at speeds much slower than the speed of light.
 Quantum mechanics applies at size scales of atoms or smaller.
 Relativity is necessary at speeds near the speed of light.See: classical physics.